f0rki/mapping-high-level-constructs-to-llvm-ir/README.md

 ## Contributing
 All contributions are welcome!

-The GitHub repository is [GitHub](https://github.com/f0rki/mapping-high-level-constructs-to-llvm-ir).
+The repository is on [GitHub](https://github.com/f0rki/mapping-high-level-constructs-to-llvm-ir).

 If you find an error, [file an issue](https://github.com/f0rki/mapping-high-level-constructs-to-llvm-ir/issues) or [create a pull request](https://github.com/f0rki/mapping-high-level-constructs-to-llvm-ir/pulls).